astampoulis/makam-paper-funpearl/artifact/README.md

 make changes to the Makam code in `code/justcode/` in your host environment (using your favorite editor etc.) and these will be reflected within the Docker container.
-To reload a chapter after you have made changes, issue:
+To reload a chapter after you have made changes, issue, for example:

     %usenew "04-bindmany".

-To exit the Makam REPL, issue an EOF (Ctrl-D on Linux or Cmd-D on MacOS X).
+To exit the Makam REPL, issue an EOF (usually Ctrl-D).

 The artifact also contains the literate code that the paper is generated from in the `code/literate/` directory, as Markdown files